College of Natural Health Sciences

 Pop-culture says science is intellectual and religion is superstitious.
 But scientific denial of an unmoved mover is certainly more superstitious than world religions - given that this fact can be mathematically demonstrated.

 Is it true that all religion is a myth?
 No, the Torah and bible are largely historical and not mythological.
 Jesus and Moses were real people, not myths.
-Some religions, like Hinduism, are mythological.
+Some religions, like Hinduism, are recognized as mythological even by their own adherents.

 Many organized religions are the opposite of superstitious.
 Instead they are quite precise.
-Catholic and Jewish intellectual traditions, for example, offer a quite solid explanation of reality (as emanating from an unmoved mover).
+Hindu, Catholic and Jewish intellectual traditions, for example, offer a quite detailed explanation of reality (as emanating from an unmoved mover).
 The intellectual traditions of both are highly regarded.

 Religion & Community